Buyer's Guide

 Pitch Fees

-Pitch fees are an annual charge that contribute to the operation and upkeep of the park, including grounds maintenance, roads, staffing, and shared services.
+Pitch fees are an annual charge covering grounds maintenance, roads, staffing, and shared services.
+Fees vary by park, pitch location, and holiday home type, and are reviewed annually.

 Utilities